MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### Daily average cycle

-How does activity vary over the average day?
+Let's explore how activity varies over the average day.

 Count events by the time modulo one day, binned into hours.
 Here, we use `floor` instead of `bin`: